sashirestela/simple-openai/README.md

     .organizationId(System.getenv("OPENAI_ORGANIZATION_ID"))
     .build();
 ```
-Optionally as well, you could provide a custom Java HttpClient object if you want to have more options for the http connection, such as proxy, timeout, cookies, etc. ([See here](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.Builder.html) for more details).
+Optionally, as well, you could provide a custom Java HttpClient object if you want to have more options for the http connection, such as proxy, timeout, cookies, etc. ([See here](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.Builder.html) for more details).
 In the following example we are providing a custom HttpClient:
 ```java
 HttpClient httpClient = HttpClient.newBuilder()
     .version(Version.HTTP_1_1)